Course Content

 Viewing the Data

 method.
-This function accepts an integer as its argument, which specifies the number of rows to display (by default, it shows first 5 rows).
+This method accepts an integer as its argument, which specifies the number of rows to display (by default, it shows first 5 rows).
 Let's take a look at the first 10 rows of our dataset:

-If we want to see the last few rows of a dataframe, we can use the tail()
+If we want to see the last few rows of a DataFrame, we can use the tail()

 method.
 It works similarly to the head()